Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Data and Methodology

 \item For joint analysis using Method II:

 \end{itemize} Here, $\chi^2_{{\rm RSD},\,{\rm I}}$ and $\chi^2_{{\rm RSD},\,{\rm II}}$ denote the chi-square statistics derived from the RSD data.
-They are computed by comparing the observed $f\sigma_8$ measurements with the corresponding theoretical predictions for the growth rate $f(z)$ obtained using method I and method II, respectively.
+They are computed by comparing the observed $f\sigma_8$ measurements with the corresponding theoretical predictions for the growth rate $f(z)$ obtained using Method I and Method II, respectively.

 In this study, we use the MCMC package CosmoMC to determine the posterior distributions for these analyses~\cite{Lewis2002,Lewis2013}.
 We assess the convergence of the MCMC chains using the Gelman-Rubin statistic, requiring $R-1\leq 0.01$~\cite{Gelman1992}.
-The analysis of the MCMC chains is performed using the public package Getdist~\cite{Lewis2019}.
+The analysis of the MCMC chains is performed using the public package GetDist~\cite{Lewis2019}.

-The marginalized constraints obtained from the SHCB$_{\rm SDSS}$ dataset (SNIa+$H(z)$+CMB+SDSS BAO) are summarized in Table~\ref{tab:sdss_results}.
-The corresponding constraints derived using the SHCB$_{\rm DESI}$ dataset (SNIa+$H(z)$+CMB+DESI BAO) are presented in Table~\ref{tab:desi_results}.
-To provide a comprehensive visual comparison, the posterior distributions from all analyses are displayed in the triangular plots of Figs.~\ref{fig:background_comparison}, \ref{fig:full_comparison_fnum}, and \ref{fig:full_comparison_fgamma}.
-These figures illustrate the two-dimensional (2D) joint and one-dimensional (1D) marginalized posterior probability distributions for the cosmological parameters of the interacting $w$CDM model.
-The parameter $w_c$ in these figures represents the equation of state $w$ of dark energy.
+The marginalized constraints for the interacting $w$CDM model are summarized in Table~\ref{tab:wcdm_sdss} (using SDSS BAO) and Table~\ref{tab:wcdm_desi} (using DESI DR2 BAO).
+The corresponding constraints for the dynamical CPL model are presented in Table~\ref{tab:cpl_merged}.
+To provide a comprehensive visual comparison, the posterior distributions for the $w$CDM model are displayed in the triangular plots of Figs.~\ref{fig:mcmc_wcdm_bg}--\ref{fig:mcmc_wcdm_rsd2}.
+These figures illustrate the two-dimensional (2D) joint and one-dimensional (1D) marginalized posterior probability distributions for the cosmological parameters.
+The parameter $w_c$ in these figures represents the constant equation of state $w$ of dark energy.
+Additionally, the corresponding 1D and 2D posterior distributions for the interacting CPL model, showing the results with and without RSD data for both SDSS and DESI combinations, are illustrated in Figs.~\ref{fig:mcmc_cpl_bg} and \ref{fig:mcmc_cpl_rsd1}.